EdwinLiavaa/pacific-utilities-gis/README.md

 ## About

 For over 20+ years since 1997, I have developed custom GIS solutions to manage critical infrastructure and optimize operations for public utilities across the Pacific Islands.
-This GitHub repository is my contribution to the Pacific Islands [Free and Open Source Software](https://opensource.org/osd/) community by publicly open-sourcing over 45,000 lines of code and modules created with MapBasic for MapInfo to solve real-world challenges.
+This GitHub repository is my contribution to the Pacific Islands [FOSS4G - Free and Open Source Software for Geospatial](https://opensource.org/osd/) community by publicly open-sourcing over 45,000 lines of code and modules created with MapBasic for MapInfo to solve real-world challenges.

 As a GIS specialist and geospatial database developer, I helped architect and design integrated mapping systems from the ground up for various island utilities including power, water, telecommunications, airports and disaster management agencies.
 These map-centric solutions revolutionized asset management through data centralization, workflow automation, field mobility, and spatial analytics.